30-Year Fixed Rate Mortgage

 30-Year Fixed Mortgage vs. 15-Year Fixed Mortgage

 When comparing mortgage loans, you are really comparing houses.
-If you can afford the monthly payment for a $200,000 house on a 30-year fixed mortgage, you can also afford the monthly payment on a $150,000 house with a 15-year fixed mortgage.
-The homes have similar monthly payments.
-The difference is the price of the house.
+The cost of the monthly payment for a $300,000 house on a 30-year fixed mortgage is close to the monthly payment on a $250,000 house with a 15-year fixed mortgage.

-What that means is, there is a huge savings if you buy a little less house and pay it off in 15 years.
+As the chart shows, there are huge savings if you buy a little less house and pay it off in 15 years.

 30-year fixed15-year fixed15-year fixed